LoopKit/loopdocs/docs/browser/bb-errors.md

     ```{ .text .copy }
     FastLane API Key
     ```
-3. Click in the box where is says start typing and a dropdown list appears - select Admin
+3. Click in the box where it says start typing and a dropdown list appears - select Admin
 4. Confirm the name and that "Admin" is selected and then click on the `Generate` button.

 > ![generate a new FastLane API Key](img/api-key-generate.svg){width="500"}